bolliy/ioBroker.sun2000/README.md

 ### **WORK IN PROGRESS**
 * changes from requirements [Add sun2000 to latest](https://github.com/ioBroker/ioBroker.repositories/pull/3219)
 * improve error handling
 * add simple optimizer info
+* Riemann sum of input power for new state dailySolarYield

 ### 0.1.3 (2024-01-17)
 * display the data from PV strings (#27)